Robots.txt + meta tag

 Advanced tweaking with robots.txt

 Advanced users can use the robots.txt file to block pages from being indexed using pattern-matching.
-You could for example block any page containing a '?' to prevent duplicate content from non-SEF URL's:
+You could for example block any page containing a '?' to prevent duplicate content from non-SEF URL's (which is not an advised practice nowadays):

-No need to say you need to be cauteous with this.
-More example can be found on searchengineland.com.
+No need to say you need to be cautious with this.
+More examples can be found on searchengineland.com.

 A remark that Google recently made regarding mobile sites (see this video with Google's Matt Cutts talking) is the following: